PinNaCode/magiskboot_build/README.md

 #### Clean builds

 To quickly discard the current `build` directory and dirty vendored submodule (`src/`) changes, please run `make clean`.

-#### Tweaking patches

-To temporarily disable vendored projects patching, re-configure with `-DPATCH_VENDORED_PROJECTS=OFF` (useful if you are patching them manually).
-To enable it again, use `-DPATCH_VENDORED_PROJECTS=ON` (Note this will clean up changes in vendored modules and re-apply all the patches).

 #### Debug builds